The Hidden Costs of Selling Your Home

 One of the largest costs of the transaction (after the mortgage pay-off, typically) involves the broker’s commissions.

-These fees cover the services rendered, to include the protection of your legal and fiduciary interests as well as marketing services and transaction coordination, to name a few.
+These fees cover the services rendered, including the protection of your legal and fiduciary interests as well as marketing services and transaction coordination, to name a few.

 If you're working with a Realtor who provides you with the market value of your property based on a Comprehensive Market Analysis, request a net sheet that provides a complete breakdown of the cost of your transaction.

-To learn more about about Realtors who specializing in working with the military community, see Why You Should Consider Using a Military Relocation Professional.
+To learn more about Realtors who specialize in working with the military community, see Why You Should Consider Using a Military Relocation Professional.

 If, after you review the transaction costs, you have a net profit, then great!
 Keep that precise number in mind so that you know exactly what wiggle room you have in your budget for negotiation when it comes to the purchase price and any request for seller concessions to help the buyer with closing costs.